iank/catflow-service-videosplit/README.md

 # catflow-service-videosplit

-Consumer/publisher loop for workers in an object recognition pipeline
+Video splitting service for an object recognition pipeline

 # Setup